Arunachal: BJP workers Protest against Chinese president, Chinese Army

 Watch Video

-The people of India has always been maintaining cordial relationship with all neighbor and we shall continue to do so but if they try to overpower we will not tolerate and our defense forces is strong enough to give befitting reply upto any extent.
+The people of India has always been maintaining cordial relationship with all neighbor and we shall continue to do so but if they try to overpower we will not tolerate and our defence forces is strong enough to give befitting reply upto any extent.
 Tadar added.

 Protest were carried by the city unit at its office near Arunachal Pradesh civil sectt on National Highway-415 at E Sector today wherein dozens of party workers and women members take part.
 The effigy of Chinese president was burned down and several Chinese mobile handset were also burned into fire as a mark of resentment against the Chinese army act and attack wherein our 20 brave shoulders were martyred.

-City President Tarh Soping address the gathering and public and appeal all section of society to boycott all types of Chinese items and also created awareness among the people to be united and not to but any Chinese items from any markets across the capital complex in particular and state as a whole.
+City President Tarh Soping address the gathering and public and appeal all section of society to boycott all types of Chinese items and also create awareness among the people to be united and not to but any Chinese items from any markets across the capital complex in particular and state as a whole.

 He also motivated the morale of the party workers to pray for peace for our departed brave shoulders who lost their live for the security of the nation so that their eternal reached to heavenly abode and we remain calm and maintain our unity in all sphere of life so that we can give any reply to the china.

-We are also in computer age and this is the electronic ara and we are not in 1962 and china should know it otherwise we are also ready to give a befitting reply to anyone who try of destabilize our sovereignty and integrity.
+We are also in computer age and this is the electronic era and we are not in 1962 and china should know it otherwise we are also ready to give a befitting reply to anyone who try of destabilize our sovereignty and integrity.
 Soping said with conviction.

 Report of protest and condemnation against Chinese army for killing 20 Indian shoulders at Galwan valley in Ladakh has been received from various parts of state which included Palin, Shergoan, Daporijo,